 Therefore, it’s not a big surprise that top performers use commercial technologies more widely than others.
 They are nearly twice as likely to use intelligent, instrumented automation (52% vs. 27%).
 It is this type of technology that has unlocked the possibility for Industry 4.0 to succeed.
 Despite their use of advanced technologies, nearly half of even top performers still have some OT replacement, upgrade, and augmentation work to do.

-Top performers are more likely to use advanced manufacturing data approaches as well.
-These include digital twin of the plant, IIoT platforms, and advanced analytics.
+Top performers are more likely to use advanced data approaches as well.
+These include digital twin simulations of the plant, IIoT platforms, and advanced analytics.

 It’s important to note here that successful manufacturing data management is not all about new technologies and approaches.
 Top performers are also more likely to use established commercial applications such as MES (56%) and PLM (52%) as primary systems for manufacturing management.